-There’s an important but often overlooked material consideration when designing parts for plastic injection molding.
+There’s an important but often overlooked material consideration when designing parts for plastic injection moulding.
 It’s called Tg, short for glass transition temperature.
 We’ll get into the science behind it all later, but for now, just know that there is a temperature where amorphous materials transition from a glassy/rigid state to a leathery/rubbery state.

 What is Glass Transition Temperature (Tg)?

 Glass transition temperature is the temperature at which an amorphous polymer changes from a hard/glassy state to a soft/leathery state, or vice versa.
 Tg is directly related to a material’s strength and capabilities in any given end-use application.
 Glass transition temperature is tied to a polymer’s mechanical properties.
 This includes its tensile strength, impact resistance, modulus of elasticity, and its operational temperature range, as you can see in figure 1.

 Polymers fall into one of two classes: thermosets and thermoplastics.
 Thermoplastic polymers are then further divided into one of two camps: those that are amorphous such as polycarbonate (PC) and polystyrene (PS), and those that are semi-crystalline (polypropylene and acetal are two examples).

 In order to take apart the watch on this, it’s necessary to revisit high school chemistry class.
 Don’t worry, though; it won’t take long.
 We’ll begin on the first day, when the teacher poses the question: what are polymers?
 The brainiac sitting up front who studies ancient languages for fun knows that “poly” and “mer” are the Greek words for “many parts” and therefore pipes up with “polymers are long chains of smaller molecules joined together through a process called polymerisation, and whose molecular weight ranges from the hundreds to hundreds of thousands.”
 Congratulations.